ethereum/execution-apis/src/engine/specification.md

 ### ForkchoiceStateV1

-This structure renders the fork choice state.
+This structure encapsulates the fork choice state.
 The fields are encoded as follows:
 - `headBlockHash`: `DATA`, 32 Bytes - block hash of the head of the canonical chain
 - `safeBlockHash`: `DATA`, 32 Bytes - the "safe" block hash of the canonical chain under certain synchrony and honesty assumptions.
 This value **MUST** be either equal to or an ancestor of `headBlockHash`
 - `finalizedBlockHash`: `DATA`, 32 Bytes - block hash of the most recent finalized block